 - Is a person who has no nationality and, because the circumstances in connection with which he has been recognised as a refugee have ceased to exist, is able to return to the country of his former habitual residence.

-The law provides for the possibility of an appeal against a cessation decision before the Refugee Appeals Board within 15 days after notification.
+The law provides for the possibility of an appeal against a cessation decision before the International Protection Appeals Tribunal within 15 days after notification.
 The rules regulating appeals for cessation decisions are the same as the ones applicable to regular appeals.

-Regarding beneficiaries of subsidiary protection, the situation is different according to the EU recast Qualification Directive as the law states that such protection “shall cease if the Minister is satisfied, after consulting the Commissioner, that the circumstances which led to the granting of subsidiary protection status have ceased to exist or have changed to such a degree that protection is no longer required.
+Regarding beneficiaries of subsidiary protection, the situation is different according to the EU recast Qualification Directive as the law states that such protection “shall cease if the International Protection Agency is satisfied that the circumstances which led to the granting of subsidiary protection status have ceased to exist or have changed to such a degree that protection is no longer required.
 Provided that regard shall be had as to whether the change of circumstances is of such a significant and non-temporary nature that the person eligible for subsidiary protection no longer faces a real risk of serious harm.”
-The law further provides “that the provisions of this article shall not apply to a beneficiary of subsidiary protection who is able to invoke compelling reasons arising out of previous persecution for refusing to avail himself of the protection of the country of nationality or, being a stateless person, of the country of former habitual residence.”
+The law further provides “that the provisions of this article shall not apply to a beneficiary of subsidiary protection who is able to invoke compelling reasons arising out of previous persecution for refusing to avail himself of the protection of the country of nationality or, being a stateless person, of the country of former habitual residence”.